jiriyu98/ics2019/README.md

  Also, thanks to github, I have some references there.
 Hope you guys can find it helpful too.

- If you have any problems, please feel free to contact my by email. [jyyu@hust.edu.cn](jyyu@hust.edu.cn)
+ If you have any problems, please feel free to contact me by email.

- I complete PA1, PA2, PA3, PA4(half).
+ I completed PA1, PA2, PA3, PA4(half).